-Worry is normal, but when worry turns into anxiety, it can have serious long-term effects, often affecting how you live your life.
+Worry is normal, but when worry turns into anxiety, it can have serious long-term effects, often affecting how someone lives their life.
 For instance, someone who is anxious about public speaking may avoid situations where they have to speak in public.
 Someone who has social anxiety may avoid all social situations—even generally happy ones.

-When anxiety stops you from doing something you want or need to do, or it prevents you from having a full and balanced life, it’s time to seek help.
-If anxiety interferes with the way you want to live, you might benefit from an anxiety treatment plan.
+When anxiety stops someone from doing something they want or need to do, or it prevents them from having a full and balanced life, it’s time to seek help.
+If anxiety interferes with the way one wants to live, they might benefit from anxiety treatment in Los Angeles.